Sportsmans Creek canoe trail

 Please note

-• When you canoe this route as a return trip, it’s a good idea to take a picnic lunch.
+• It's a good idea to take a picnic lunch.

 • Sportsmans Creek and Woody Creek water levels are always high enough to paddle.